-Oil prices fall on expected surge in U.S. shale output
+Oil hits 11-day low on expected surge in U.S. shale output

 Members of the Organization of the Petroleum Exporting Countries are cutting oil production by 1.2 million bpd from Jan.
 1 for six months, the first reduction in eight years.

+“The battle between the ‘sheiks and the shale oil producers’ is far from decided ... with all attempts by OPEC to achieve a lasting production deficit on the oil market being torpedoed by non-OPEC producers – first and foremost the U.S.,” analysts at Commerzbank wrote.

-The energy minister of OPEC member the United Arab Emirates said on Tuesday he saw healthy oil demand growth this year and believed inventories would fall.
+The energy minister of OPEC member the United Arab Emirates said on Tuesday he saw healthy oil demand growth this year and believed inventories would fall, but that it would take more time to rebalance the market.

+He said “conformity” within OPEC and other producers was improving and that the UAE was complying 100 per cent with its pledge to cut production.

 A preliminary Reuters poll showed analysts expected U.S. crude stocks to have fallen in the week to April 14, building on a surprise decline the previous week.